getsentry/sentry-docs/src/collections/_documentation/platforms/unrealengine/index.md

 2. Include Debug information in the crash reports.
 3. Add the Sentry DSN to the relevant configuration file.
 4. Upload your games symbols so Sentry can display function names and line numbers.
+5. Optionally enable Event Attachments for your Sentry project.

 Below we'll break down each step in detail.